aasee/xtext-1/README.md

 https://github.com/devicetree-org/devicetree-specification-released/blob/master/devicetree-specification-v0.1-20160524.pdf
 https://events.linuxfoundation.org/sites/events/files/slides/petazzoni-device-tree-dummies.pdf

-This repo contains my expirementation using XText, some based on examples, and some of my own.
+This repo contains my expirementation using XText, some based on examples from Bettni's book, and also some of my own.
 Unless otherwise stated, I am using XText 2.10.

 Misc Notes:
 ===============